 Technical Grade glycolic acid also contains formaldehyde, a reactant used to produce glycolic acid.
 The current procurement specification lists formaldehyde as <100 mg/kg.
 A typical range is 214-983 mg/kg with a sales specification of <1,000 mg/kg.
 Unless Chemours is able to produce Technical Grade glycolic acid to meet the formaldehyde procurement specification, it is recommended to increase the procurement specification limit to 1,000 mg/kg for formaldehyde and to establish the procurement specification limit of 10,000 mg/kg for the MAA.
-A request to report the concentration of formaldehyde and MAA should be included in the certificate of analysis for each batch.
+A request was made to report the concentration of formaldehyde and MAA for each batch.
+Note that the glycolic acid used in testing since 2013 included MAA and formaldehyde, which had no detectable impact DWPF processing or hydrogen generation.